ChorusOne/solido/README.md

 [![codecov](https://codecov.io/gh/ChorusOne/solido/branch/main/graph/badge.svg?token=USB921ZL6B)](https://codecov.io/gh/ChorusOne/solido)

 'Lido for Solana' is a Lido-DAO governed liquid staking protocol for the Solana blockchain.
 Anyone who stakes their SOL tokens with Lido will be issued an on-chain representation of SOL staking position with Lido validators, called stSOL.
-We will work to integrate stSOL widely into the Solana DeFi ecosystem to enable stSOL users to make use of their staked assets in a variety of applications.

 Lido for Solana gives you: